jtaveira/LoggerService/readme.md

 ### Brief Description ###

 The Logger Service will take console log testing a step further.
-You will be able to filter all of your tests and send all the resulting test information to a database, meaning you can keep track of all your testing logs.
+You will be able to filter all of your logs and send all the resulting log information to a database, meaning you can keep track of all your testing logs.

 ### How to use & How it works ###